will-gant/contributor-tenure/README.md

 ## Manual Preparation

-Because engineers are tricksy and like to change the email and name in their local git config at random intervals - and therefore any analysis that doesn't take account of that is pretty useless - this script depends on a human first manually putting together a yaml file like this:
+Because engineers are tricksy and like to change the email and name in their local git config at random intervals - and therefore any analysis that doesn't take account of that is massively unreliable - this script depends on a human first manually putting together a yaml file like this:

 ```yaml
 emails: